andresoll/documentation/docs/ergoCub_battery_pack/ergoCub_battery_pack.md

 </tr></table>
 </center>

-!!!note
+> [!NOTE]
-    The `Battery pack`, with no connections, is to be considered as switched off (sleep mode) but ready to supply power when plugged into the robot.
+> The `Battery pack`, with no connections, is to be considered as switched off (sleep mode) but ready to supply power when plugged into the robot.